HydraCG/Heracles.ts/docs/classes/hydraclient.md

 # Class: HydraClient

-**class**: HydraClient Heracles is a generic client for Hydra-powered Web APIs.
+HydraClient, also known as Heracles.ts, is a generic client for Hydra-powered Web APIs.

-                   To learn more about Hydra please refer to {@link https://www.hydra-cg.com/spec/latest/core/}
+To learn more about Hydra please refer to [https://www.hydra-cg.com/spec/latest/core/](https://www.hydra-cg.com/spec/latest/core/)

 ## Index